 It includes functionality for integrating payments, approving or declining transactions and connecting your acquiring bank to your customers’ issuing banks, without needing a separate merchant account.

 Stripe is easy to integrate with other tools thanks to its developer friendly APIs, except for PayPal with which it lacks an integration altogether.
 With the necessity of using PayPal, that means you'd have the two tools siloed and would need to manage them separately.

-But Stripe’s high fees on cross-border transactions make it less than ideal for SaaS companies handling international payments.
-What's more, Stripe provides zero support for handling sales tax compliance, so you'll still be liable for all of that.
+But Stripe’s high fees on cross-border transactions make it difficult for SaaS companies handling international payments.
+What's more, Stripe does not handle sales tax compliance, so you'll still be liable for all of that.

 As an enterprise focused payments company, Adyen comes with powerful payment features, multiple languages and currencies.
 Its fees are adjustable according to your payment volume.

 Importantly, Adyen is its own acquiring bank, with established bank entities in many countries.
 Adyen is a great fit for large businesses with dedicated engineering teams, necessary to manage its sophisticated revenue infrastructure.

 One advantage of Adyen is its extensive documentation and flexible APIs, although this doesn't replace the need for significant time from your engineering team to get the platform up and running.

 On the downside, Adyen is still a single payment gateway, just like Stripe or Braintree.
 That means it can't help you achieve optimal payment performance by rerouting failing payments between multiple providers.
 It will also leave the sales tax burden to you to take on.